Chart Color Schemes

 Eden Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Eden Hills' dwellings, as per the latest Census, consisted of 95.0% houses and 5.0% other dwellings (semi-detached, apartments, 'other').
-This contrasts with Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Eden Hills stood at 42.2%, with mortgaged properties at 46.3% and rented ones at 11.5%.
-The median monthly mortgage repayment was $1,842, exceeding Adelaide metro's average of $1,562.
+Eden Hills' dwelling structure, as per the latest Census, consisted of 95.0% houses and 5.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Eden Hills stood at 42.2%, with mortgaged dwellings at 46.3% and rented ones at 11.5%.
+The median monthly mortgage repayment was $1,842, higher than Adelaide metro's average of $1,562.
 Median weekly rent in Eden Hills was $388, compared to Adelaide metro's $320.
 Nationally, Eden Hills' mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing